MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UETv2OfflineConversion.md

 ms.author: jonmeyers
 ms.date: 6/18/2026
 description: Learn how to track when your search ads lead to a conversion offline.
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Tracking offline conversions

-Let’s say a customer sees your ad, clicks on it, but ends up calling you, leading to a sale that was taken offline.
+Letâ€™s say a customer sees your ad, clicks on it, but ends up calling you, leading to a sale that was taken offline.
 How can you track when your search ad leads to a conversion offline and outside of your website?
 You can import offline conversions, to better measure what happens after your ad was clicked.

 ## Why should I care about offline conversion tracking?